cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-clusterdb.md

 **`-h host`**<br />
 **`--host=host`**

-Specifies the host name of the machine on which the Greenplum coordinator database server is running.
+Specifies the host name of the machine on which the Cloudberry coordinator database server is running.
 If not specified, reads from the environment variable `PGHOST` or defaults to `localhost`.

 **`-p port`**<br />
 **`--port=port`**

-Specifies the TCP port on which the Greenplum coordinator database server is listening for connections.
+Specifies the TCP port on which the Cloudberry coordinator database server is listening for connections.
 If not specified, reads from the environment variable `PGPORT` or defaults to 5432.

 **`-U username`**<br />
 **`--username=username`**